Are you a charity CEO, board member or fundraiser?

 Sign up for Trailhead - the free, fun and easy way to learn Salesforce.
 You can set up a profile for yourself.
 Then you can focus in on the training that is specific to our sector by going to Modules then Products and choose Non Profit Cloud.

-There are 36 modules and 2 projects (with more being added all the time).
+There are dozens of modules and several projects (with more being added all the time).
 Do them all and you will learn just about everything you need to know to get the most out of your licences.

 How do I find volunteers?